 In 2014 Shawn began taking dance classes, mainly ballet, about a year after a back surgery on his lumbar spine.
 Dance became crucial to his physical and mental healing while providing a new relationship, outlet and focus for his passion of movement.
 During this time, Shawn also created his first complete series in oil paint, entitled Stability, which consisted of a year and half’s work of painting the spine with one brush.
 He debuted this show at Eden Art Gallery in Las Vegas in May 2015.

 Shawn has over 17 years of teaching experience in different fields and contexts including studio art, gymnastics/acrobatics, youth behavior and dance.
 He continues to paint contemplative abstract works and is interested in further exploring the relationship within fine art and movement.
 Having a fascination with the mind and psychology, including studies at the master’s level in art therapy, much of Shawn’s creative work explores the relationship between the mind, body and soul.

 Shawn is honored to continue his path of movement, creativity and pursuit of knowledge as an MFA Dance candidate at the University of Maryland, 2019.
-Along with expanding his technical skills, he is currently exploring the connection of his creative interests through improvisational dance and non-traditional movement research.
+Along with expanding his technical moving skills, he is currently in research and exploration of contemplative dance as well as interdisciplinary creative work.